 Getting Started With Handmade Soap – A Tutorial For Beginners

-Do you want to learn a new craft that is every bit as much fun as working with clay ?
-Well welcome to the world of handmade soap!
-I promise, this is gonna be way better than just churning out white or brown boring rectangle slabs like what you may be used to on your bathroom sink.
+Are you ready for a time-tested craft that’s been practiced and perfected through the ages?
+Well welcome to the world of homemade soap!
+This is gonna be way better than just churning out white or brown boring rectangle slabs like what you may be used to on your bathroom sink.

 This is going to be, well, a lot like art 🙂